Cleveland Rape Crisis Center Issues Statement in Response to the Sean “P. Diddy” Combs Verdict

 We are excited to introduce the newest members of the Cleveland Rape Crisis Center Board of Directors.
 As we continue our vital work to support survivors of sexual violence and advocate for systemic change, we are thrilled to welcome these outstanding individuals who bring a wealth of expertise, passion, and commitment to our mission.

-Carmen Belock is a dedicated hospital SANE (Sexual Assault Nurse Examiner) nurse with extensive experience providing compassionate, trauma-informed care to survivors of sexual assault.
-Her clinical expertise and direct work with survivors will offer invaluable insight as CRCC continues to ensure the best possible care for those impacted by sexual violence.
+Carmen Belock is a dedicated RN Care Manager with Summa Health System, providing compassionate support and care to patients in our community.
+Her deep knowledge of the healthcare system and clinical expertise will offer invaluable insight as CRCC continues to ensure the best possible care for those impacted by sexual violence.

 Latasha Brown works with Aetna, focusing on public health and working with survivors of human trafficking, making her an essential addition to our board.
 Her advocacy for those affected by human trafficking and her commitment to health equity will be an asset as we work to create safer, more supportive communities for all survivors.